bfproject/User/README.md

 - Hilt for dependency injection
 - Navigation to change route view
 - Paging to retrieve and display data paginated
-- Retrofit, okhttp and Moshi to get data from the server and map it.
+- Retrofit, okhttp and Moshi to get data from the server and map it
 - Coil to load images Asynchronously
+- Junit, Mockito and Turbine for testing